EEA-sensors/ekfukf/README.md

 GNU Octave
 ---

-1. Go to the `octave_pkg` folder and run the script `do_ekfukf_pkg.sh` (needs python 3, if you do not have it you can read the script and do the work manually).
-This script puts the original files in an octave package folder structure.
-A folder `ekfukf_of` will be created.

-2. Go to the `ekfukf_of` folder and run
+1. Run the following command

         make dist

-    This will create an `OF` folder (see `Makefile` to change this behavior), inside it you will find the file `ekfukf-<version>.tar.gz`
+    This will create a  file `ekfukf-<version>.tar.gz`

-3. Install the package.
+2. Install the package.
     Start octave and run

         pkg install ekfukf-<version>.tar.gz